Divy1211/AoE2DE_UGC_Guide/docs/scenarios/basics.md

 Disabling this option will not allow players to pick teams in the lobby before the start of the game.
 The teams will not be locked however, and may still be changed in game **unless** the `Lock Teams` option is also enabled.

 ### 9.4.
 Random Start Points
 This option seems to have no effect on the game.

+!!! question
-(Note: If you are aware of what this does, please reach out to one of the authors of this guide and let them know!)
+    If you are aware of what this does, please reach out to one of the authors of this guide and let them know!

 ## 10. Triggers
 Under the `Triggers` tab, triggers can be manipulated in a scenario.
 Triggers are the most powerful component of a scenario as they allow us to do a plethora of different things in a game.
 They can be used to add more dynamics and game mechanics to a scenario, almost anything that you could think of (within the context of AoE2 and its own limits) is possible to do in some way using triggers.

-Details about how to use triggers are covered in the triggers section of this guide.
+Details about how to use triggers are covered in the [Triggers](../triggers/basics/ "Jump To: Custom Scenarios > Triggers > Trigger Basics") section of this guide.

 ## 11. Useful Hotkeys